Redwall: International editions

 Books in the Redwall series have been translated into Arabic, Bulgarian, Czech, Danish, Dutch, Finnish, French, German, Greek, Hebrew, Hungarian, Italian, Japanese, Latvian, Norwegian, Polish, Russian, Serbian, Spanish, and Swedish.

 Television series and films

 The first season of the Redwall television series, released in 1999, was based upon the novel Redwall.
 It was later followed by two more seasons, based on the books Mattimeo and Martin the Warrior.
 Each season contained 13 episodes.
 Each episode was opened with Brian Jacques himself giving a synopsis of the story so far.
 These scenes were later cut from subsequent re-airings and DVD releases.

 In February 2021, Netflix acquired full adaptation rights to the novel series.
 A feature film based on the novel Redwall and an animated "event series" based on the character Martin the Warrior are in the works for the streaming platform.
-Patrick McHale, creator of Over the Garden Wall, will be writing the film's script.
-Due to changes at Netflix in December 2022 however, McHale is no longer working on the feature film.
+Patrick McHale, creator of Over the Garden Wall, was writing the film's script.
+Due to changes at Netflix in December 2022, however, McHale is no longer working on the feature film.